MaxDreisbach/PINNs4Drops/README.md

 ## Training (Linux Only)
 The following code should be run with [pyembree](https://github.com/scopatz/pyembree), as it is otherwise very slow.

-Run the following script to train the reconstruction network.
+Run the following script to train the VOF-PINNs.
 The intermediate checkpoints are saved under `./checkpoints`.
-You can add `--batch_size` and `--num_sample_input` flags to adjust the batch size and the number of sampled points based on available GPU memory.
+You can add `--n_data` and `--n_residual` flags to adjust the number of sampling points for the data loss and residual loss calculation based on available GPU memory.
 The flags `--random_scale` and `--random_trans` enable data augmentation and perform random scaling and random cropping with translation of the input images.
+The options for the weights of the different loss terms and other hyperparameters can be set in `./lib/options/` and can be added as flags.
 ```
-python -m apps.train_shape --dataroot {path_to_training_data} --random_scale --random_trans
+python -m apps.train_shape --dataroot {path_to_training_data} --name {name_of_the_model} --random_scale --random_trans
 ```

-# Training the network #
-python -m apps.train_shape --dataroot ../PIFu-master/train_data_DFS2023C --name DFS2024D-PINN --num_epoch 8 --batch_size 1 --no_gen_mesh --gpu_id 1 --w_vel 1 --w_pres 1 --w_conti 10 --w_phase 10 --w_nse 1 --n_vel_pres_data 5000

 # Evaluation #
 ### Plot predicted fields